nginx/unit-docs/source/scripting.rst

 .. note::

-   Mind that the **js_module** option can be a string or an array, so choose the appropriate HTTP method.
+   Please note that the **js_module** option can be a string or an array; choose the appropriate HTTP method.

 Now, the **http.route()** function can be used with Unit-supplied header field values: